CoverGenius/cloudwatch-prometheus-exporter/README.md

 `output_name`     | Optional.
 Name to use for the generated Prometheus metric.
 Defaults to `<snake_case_metric>_<statistic>` if not set.
 `help`            | Optional.
 The help text to use for the generated Prometheus metric.
 Defaults are configured for most CloudWatch metrics.
 `statistics`      | Optional.
 List of CloudWatch statistics to generate metric series for.
 Defaults to `[Average]`.
 `period_seconds`  | Optional.
-How far back to request data for in seconds.
-Defaults to global `period_seconds` if not set.
+Granularity of data retrieved from CloudWatch.
+Defaults to 60 (1 minute).
 `range_seconds`   | Optional.
 How far back to request data for in seconds.
 Defaults to global `range_seconds` if not set.

 [goreportcard]: https://goreportcard.com/report/github.com/CoverGenius/cloudwatch-prometheus-exporter